 I took some time off from walking in the City to walking around Upstate.
 I read that the Dutchess County Fair was the last week of August and I had not visited it since my first summer when I was attending the Culinary Institute of America in 1996.
 I wanted to see if it changed much in twenty years and it hasn’t.

 Walking the Fair is interesting in that it is broken down into many different areas to explore but when you first walk in what is there but all the food carts and booths.
 I have never seen so much deep-fried food in my life and I have been through the Feast of San Genaro dozens of times.
 There were food trucks selling fried dough, funnel cakes, Twinkies, brownies and zeppoli’s.
+There carts selling deep fried hot dogs, stuffed pizza and giant tacos.
 It is hardly for the Vegan customer.

 My first stop in the Fair was the Amusement section where all the kiddie rides, Ferris wheels, games of chance and thrill rides were located.
 In the early part of the day, the area was mildly busy but by the time I left and the lights came on the true ‘Wonderland’ came to life.
 The lights, the noise and all the screaming coming from the thrill rides brought the area to life.
 During the day though, it was little kids on the carousels, mini-rides and small track rides.
 To be a kid again at this Fair.

 Leaving the Amusement area, I ventured next to the historical area of the Fair where the Cider Mill, Sugar Home, the One Room Schoolhouse and the Historic Train Station were located.
 These recreations of old Dutch farming villages showed a way of life from the turn of the last century and beyond.
 It is amazing to see how we have progressed in education since then but I think the times were different.